bozo-1/wxl-glue-zoom/store/description.md

 - **Scoped** — only activates on the character customization screen; does nothing in the world, menus, or character select.

-## Installation

-Download the latest `wxl-glue-zoom.dll` from the Releases page and copy it into your client's `Extensions/wxl-glue-zoom/` folder.
-No configuration needed.

 ## Requirements

 WarcraftXL on a 3.3.5a client, build **12340**.